eglrp/horizontal_2D_laser_MCL/README.md

 #### About
 Horizontal 2D LiDAR MCL is a very simple MCL code to implement in ROS without any dependency.
 It provides a prebuilt occupancy grid map and [bag file](https://drive.google.com/file/d/0B2AuBcRNemIKYzA5OEdVT2twYVE/view?usp=sharing).
-It also shows the result of [vidieo](https://drive.google.com/file/d/0B2AuBcRNemIKX3k1TkNwRGdYeWM/view?usp=sharing).
+It also shows the result [video](https://drive.google.com/file/d/0B2AuBcRNemIKX3k1TkNwRGdYeWM/view?usp=sharing).

 #### Reliability
 The code is tested successfully at